...

 Child Support and Visitation as Independent Aspects

-Parents often presume that the amount of child support should fluctuate according to the time the child spends with the non-custodial parent.
-For example, it is commonly believed that if a parent has the children 50% of the time, they should not have to pay child support.
+Parents often presume that child support amounts should fluctuate based on the time the child spends with the non-custodial parent.
+For example, many believe that a parent who has the children 50% of the time should not have to pay child support.

 Child Support and Visitation as Independent Aspects